spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ## Coming Soon in Release 1.36

 ## Java upgrades
-Java 17 is now the default source, target and java 11 support has been removed entirely.
+Java 17 is now the default source and target.
+Java 11 support has been removed entirely.

 ### Enhanced pipeline batch update feature
 #### Gate